spier/spier.github.io/about.md

 				<b>Managing Director</b><br>
 				Meltwater Research & Development, Budapest (Hungary)<br>
 			</p>
-			Established Meltwater's new research entity in Hungary.
-Leading a team that conducts industrial research and development of prototypes to analyze business cases.
-Includes productization of prototypes, involved in all parts of the software development lifecycle.
-International setup in collaboration between San Francisco, Budapest, and Jaipur.
-Collaboration with outsourced team in India.
+			After incorporating Meltwater in Hungary in 2009, I have been hiring a team of outstanding individuals with years of software development and research experience, to help Meltwater tackle the most challenging research problems in our space.
+The team that I am leading conducts industrial research and proof-of-concept development.
+We are also involved in the productization of prototypes, including all parts of the software development life cycle.
+We are working in a highly international setup with collaborations between San Francisco, Budapest, and outsourcing partners in India.
 		</td>
 	</tr>